digital-chemistry-laboratory/morfeus/docs/sasa.rst

 transition metal complexes with results that correlate well.
 FreeSASA uses the Shrake and Rupley algorithm while GEPOL93 uses the one by Lee and Richards [5]_.
-Setting were CRC radii, a probe radius of 1.4 Å and a density of 0.1 Å^2/point for Steriplus.
+Setting were CRC radii, a probe radius of 1.4 Å and a density of 0.1 Å^2/point for morfeus.
 The same total number of points were used for FreeSASA, while GEPOL93 uses the finest setting (NDIV=5).

 .. figure:: benchmarks/SASA/total_areas.png